Dirty Pair: Project Eden: Reception

-Dirty Pair: Project Eden has received positive reviews, with some critics considering it to be superior to the Dirty Pair anime television series.
+Dirty Pair: Project Eden has received positive reviews, with some critics considering it to be superior to the original Dirty Pair television series.

 Mike Crandol of Anime News Network states that "Dirty Pair: Project Eden is one of the few glorious exceptions ... it's not just bigger and louder, it actually is better.
 Rarely do all the elements come together so nicely, and even all these years later it's hard to think of any other anime that's simply as much fun as this movie".
 Rebecca Silverman of Anime News Network mentions on her review of the Dirty Pair Features Collection that among the three films this one was the "campiest with the least urgent storyline".
 She also states that the animation "has moments of beautiful fluidity, such as Yuri flopping in a tub of water, the dissolution of a floor beneath the characters' feet, or Yuri's impromptu dance number on a transport."
 Helen McCarthy in 500 Essential Anime Movies commented that the film can "stand the test of time" and that "this is a movie with lots to enjoy.
 Even the cheesy '80s pop soundtrack has its own guilty charm".
 Carlos Ross of THEM Anime Reviews gave Project Eden a rating of 4 out of 5 stars, deeming it to be the best entry in the entire Dirty Pair franchise, ultimately concluding that “it's intelligent and well crafted, with good animation for its day, good music, oh, and yeah, did we mention the *real* Kei and Yuri?
 If you want a purely *fun* movie, Project Eden fits the bill perfectly.”